 New York City’s skyline speaks for itself.
-Its iconic beauty has impressed newcomers for countless decades, and those who reside in the city such as Tony Malkinhave a distinct sense of pride in regards to this opulent architecture.
+Its iconic beauty has impressed newcomers for countless decades, and those who reside in the city have a distinct sense of pride in regards to this opulent architecture.
 There is a rich history within each one of these buildings.
 Read below to study up on a few pieces of trivia and learn more about New York City’s formative culture.
 Impress your friends next time you take a stroll through Manhattan!

 1. Empire State Building

 In 2011 Cornell University concluded that the Empire State Building was the most photographed building in the world.
 Even R&B singer Lauren Hill featured this building in her hit music video “Everything is everything”.
 There is even a simulated ride within the building that is narrated by Kevin Bacon.
 Still, it had a rocky start.
 After construction, under 25% of the building’s retail space was rented, earning it the nickname as the “Empty State Building”.
 This was due to the stock market crash in 1929.
 In order to keep up appearances special events were created to better market the space.
 The objective was to make the building seem full, despite low attendance.
 This technique paid off and the Empire State Building’s fate had a positive turn after World War II provided a new workforce for the space.